R.I.P. 2 My Youth

 "R.I.P.
-2 My Youth" is a song by American alternative pop band the Neighbourhood.
+2 My Youth" is a song by American band the Neighbourhood.
 It was released on August 20, 2015 as the lead single of their second album Wiped Out!
 A music video for the track, directed by Hype Williams was released on September 16, 2015.
 The song entered the UK Singles Chart at No. 85.
 It was their first time entering this chart after their hit single "Sweater Weather".